Quaid-e-Azam Trophy: Multiple winners

-Karachi teams have had the most success, winning the Quaid-e-Azam Trophy 20 times.
-Pakistan International Airlines (PIA) are next with seven wins, followed by National Bank with five.
-Lahore teams, United Bank, and Sui Northern Gas Pipelines Limited (SNGPL) have four wins each; Habib Bank has 3; and Bahawalpur, Peshawar, Punjab, Railways, Sialkot and Central Punjab (one shared) each have two.
+Karachi Blues have had the most successes, winning the Quaid-e-Azam Trophy nine times.
+Pakistan International Airlines (PIA) are next with seven wins, followed by Karachi, Karachi Whites, and National Bank with five each.
+United Bank and Sui Northern Gas Pipelines Limited (SNGPL) have four wins each; Habib Bank, Lahore and Sialkot have three; Bahawalpur, Peshawar and Railways have two outright wins; while Central Punjab and Khyber Pakhtunkhwa have two including one shared title after they tied the 2020–21 final.

 Records

 Some team and individual records in the Quaid-e-Azam Trophy are listed in the table below: